© Crown copyright 2020

 Will my household be tested if we think we have COVID-19 symptoms?

-Anyone with symptoms of COVID-19 must immediately self-isolate and arrange to have a test to see if they have COVID-19 - go to testing to arrange.
+Anyone with symptoms of COVID-19 needs to immediately self-isolate and arrange to have a test to see if they have COVID-19 - go to testing to arrange.

 If you develop symptoms you may wish to alert the people who you do not live with and that you have had close contact with over the last 48 hours to let them know that you might have COVID-19 but are waiting for a test result.
 At this stage, those people should not self-isolate.
 Alerting those that you have been in contact with means they can take extra care in practising social distancing and good hand and respiratory hygiene.
 They can also be more alert to any symptoms they might develop.